microsoft/ivy/doc/proving.md

 Theory instantiations
 =====================

-IVy has built-in theories that can be instantated with a specific type as their carrier.
+IVy has built-in theories that can be instantiated with a specific type as their carrier.
 For example, the theory of integer arithmetic is called `int`.
 It has the signature `{+,-,*,/,<}`, plus the integer numerals, and provides the axioms of Peano arithmetic.
 To instantiate